About Your Visit To Stockton Chiropractic Clinic

 If chiropractic care is appropriate for you, we will explain the prognosis (the likely or potential health outcome) of your complaint, how many treatments we predict you will need and discus costs.
 Current prices for Follow-Up Treatments are available in the Healthcare & Pricing section.

 When you are happy with this information and decide to proceed, treatment can begin.
 For straightforward complaints treatment can often begin at this first consultation session.

-During the first consultation you will be asked for your consent to an examination and we will also ask for your consent to commence the treatment plan if you are happy with what we propose.
+During the Assessment Consultation you will be asked for your consent to an examination and we will also ask for your consent to commence the treatment plan if you are happy with what we propose.

-After your first consultation session, with your consent, we will write to your GP with our diagnosis to make sure they are kept up to speed.
+After your Assessment Consultation, with your consent, we will write to your GP with our diagnosis to make sure they are kept up to speed.

-t the initial consultation we will let you know how many treatments we think you will need and what the cost is likely to be.
-Subsequent follow-up treatments last between 20-30 minutes.
+t the Assessment Consultation we will let you know how many treatments we think you will need and what the cost is likely to be.
+Subsequent Follow-Up Treatments last 20-30 minutes.

 The amount of days in between treatments is tailored to the individual and what will work best.
 To start with, treatment will focus on reducing pain levels and improving your mobility.

 Treatment may involve a number of chiropractic techniques such as manipulation or mobilisation of joints, soft tissue massage, dry needling (western medical acupuncture) alongside advice and exercises you can do to improve your core stability and the way in which you move.